A Rake's Progress: Adaptations

 Gavin Gordon composed a 1935 ballet titled The Rake's Progress, based directly on Hogarth's paintings.
 It was choreographed by Ninette de Valois, designed by Rex Whistler, has been recorded several times, and remains in the repertoires of various ballet companies.

 The 1945 British comedy-drama film The Rake's Progress, released in the US as Notorious Gentleman, is loosely based on the paintings.

 The 1946 RKO film Bedlam, produced by Val Lewton and directed by Mark Robson, was inspired by A Rake's Progress.
 Hogarth received a writing credit for the film.

 Igor Stravinsky's 1951 opera The Rake's Progress, with a libretto by W. H. Auden and Chester Kallman, is loosely based on the story from Hogarth's paintings.

-In 1961, David Hockney created his own print edition version of The Rake's Progress; he has also created stage designs for the Stravinsky opera.
+In 1961, David Hockney created his own print edition version of The Rake's Progress; he also created stage designs for the Stravinsky 1951 opera The Rake's Progress.

 In 1991, the British progressive rock band Marillion released the album Holidays in Eden, including the track "The Rake's Progress".
 This is an intentional nod to the Lead Singer and Lyricist Steve Hogarth's namesake.

+In 1998 the British artist Yinka Shonibare (MBE and CBE) created a series of photographic works titled A Diary of a Victorian Dandy, inspired by A Rake's Progress by Hogart.

 In 2012, English artist Grayson Perry created a series of tapestries named The Vanity of Small Differences, an adaptation of Hogarth's originals.

 In 2014, Ulrike Theusner created a version with eight paintings accompanied by copper engravings on the same themes.

 In 2015, the British artist Henry Hudson depicted the rake in his show at the Sotheby's S2 gallery.

+In 2023, Sir John Soane's Museum displayed "Visions in Porcelain: A Rake’s Progress" by Bouke de Vries, an interpretation of the paintings in eight porcelain vases, shown in various states of degradation and repair.